openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 *******************

 #.
 Log in to Studio.
 #.
-Click **New Course**.
+Select **New Course**.
 #.
-Enter course information as needed and click **Create**.
+Enter course information as needed and select **Create**.

   .. note::  Enter new course information carefully.
 This information becomes part of the URL for your course.
-To change the URL after the course is created, you must contact edX through the Help site (http://help.edge.edx.org).
+For courses on edx.org and edX Edge, to change the URL after the course is created, you must contact edX through the Help site (http://help.edge.edx.org).
 Additionally, because this information becomes part of your course URL, the total number of characters in the following four fields must be 65 or fewer.

   .. image:: ../../../shared/building_and_running_chapters/Images/new_course_info.png
+     :width: 600
-     :alt: Image of the course creation page
+     :alt: Image of the course creation page in Studio.

   * For **Course Name**, enter the title of your course.
 For example, the name may be "Sets, Maps, and Symmetry Groups".
 Use title capitalization for the course title.

-  * For **Organization**, enter the identifier for your university.
-For example, enter HarvardX or MITx.
+  * For **Organization**, enter the identifier for your organization.
 Do not include spaces or special characters.

-.. is it ok to include the Harvard and MIT examples?

   * For **Course Number**, enter both a subject abbreviation and a number.
 For example, for public health course number 207, enter **PH207**.
 For math